Sanix-Darker/stackfetch/README.md

 ![screenshot](./screenshot.png)

-Ever got an issue from someone you can't reproduce on your side ?
+Ever got an issue from someone on a project and you can't reproduce on your side ?
-But then asking to run a bunch of command line to get like, the version of his cli/package-manager/system environment, processor... ?
+But then asking to run a bunch of command line to get like, the version of his cli/package-manager/system environment, what is the processor... ?

-Yes, me too.
+As a maintainer, yes, me too...

-Meet stackfetch, with a provided programming language or just a stack, you are going to have all informations you want to help debuguing.
+Meet `stackfetch`, with a provided programming language or just a stack, you are going to have all informations you want to help debuguing. even regarding services or ports opened / closed.

 ## FEATURES